vojtechhuser/project/sdtm-omop/readme.md

 If value is null the mapping has not been analyzed in the pilot stage.
 Value . indicates that the mapping is provided in other row of the file.
 E.g., person_id was already mapped in person table (demographics table) and is not repeated

+## Fully public SDTM data

+CDISC provides example SDTM data (as part of SDTM/ADaM Pilot Project; from 2013).

+[sdtm-input-csv](sdtm-input-csv) folder shows this data.

+### Conversion experience

+- SDTM manual is very long, in PDF format (this should change with CDISC SHARE initaitive)
+- DM domain does not contain year of birth.
+It is not clear at what time age is calculated. (at first visit of the subject?; day 1 of the trial)

+- LOINC codes will be used in SDTM (in 2018, FDA clarified a LOINC strategy)

+- Assignment into arms can be a cohort or observation.

+- Vital Signs (VS) domain is very similar to Laboratory (LB) domain.
+Both have standard units and original value and numeric value.

 ## Limitations

 A small set of trials was analyzed (and only control arms data).